bmw-software-engineering/lobster/documentation/manual-lobster_cpptest.md

 ## Creating lobster files

-Run the `lobster_cpptest` tool, pointing it to one or more C/C++ files, or a directory containing one or more C/C++ files.
+Run the `lobster_cpptest` tool, pointing it to one or more C++ files, or a directory containing one or more C++ files.

-For example `lobster_cpptest .` should find all your C/C++ files in the root directory.
+For example `lobster_cpptest .` should find all your C++ files in the root directory.

 You have to also provide a `--config-file` file to configure the behaviour of the tool.
 A more complete command line might look like: